codio/site/source/docs/education/teachers/classes/index.html.md

 full_width: true
 ---

-A class is a collection of students, to which you assign a course.
-You will then assign modules from within the course to your students.
+A class is a collection of students, which is associated with a course.
+You then assign modules from within the course to the class.

-##Student vs. Teacher views
-Both teachers and students are able to access the classes list but the information you see will be different depending on whether you are a student or a teacher.

 ##Class Listings
 The main classes screen shows a complete listing of all classes belonging to any organizations you are a member of.

 SCREENSHOT OF CLASSES